pawelos231/Arkanoid/README.md

 ## Conclusion

-Arkanoid is an ongoing project aimed at recreating the classic game with added features, customization options, and enhanced gameplay experiences.
+Arkanoid project aimed at recreating the classic game with added features, customization options, and enhanced gameplay experiences.
 Stay tuned for future updates and additions as the project evolves.

 Feel free to explore, contribute, and have fun with Arkanoid!